Hiking the Moorman Pond Trail in Prairie Creek Redwoods State Park

 Hiking the Moorman Pond Trail

-The Moorman Pond Trail is a relatively flat hike, with the exception of one small hill within a quarter mile of the trailhead.
+The Moorman Pond Trail is a relatively flat hike, with the exception of one small hill within the first 0.25 miles (0.4 km) of the trailhead.

 Other than this, most hikers should find the trail to be very easy and straightforward.